 Michael Janeček ’18

-Neuroscience research Michael Janeček ’18 conducted this summer in collaboration with Dr. Joanna Dabrowska of Rosalind Franklin University of Science and Medicine (RFUSM) culminated with a published paper.
+Neuroscience research Michael Janeček ’18 conducted this summer in collaboration with Dr. Joanna Dabrowska of Rosalind Franklin University of Medicine and Science (RFUMS) culminated with a published paper.

 How did your research experience at the College prepare you for your work at RFUMS?

 In addition to providing an indispensable experiential component, biology and psychology labs at the College helped me understand how to design experiments and ask good questions.
 This focus on building transferable skills made it easier to take ownership of my work at RFUMS without being afraid to fail; after all, science is about failing and understanding why.
 I also benefited from critical observation taught in the behavioral statistics sequence.
 The first step in succeeding in a new lab is shadowing researchers, observing, and figuring out how things work.

 What did you learn about yourself while working in the lab with Dr. Dabrowska?

 Over time, I fell in love with the creativity embedded in science, which shaped my future goals.
 My history advisor told me that you have to find something that seriously interests you and that you will be doing it maybe 20 percent of the time, but you also have to imagine yourself doing other things that might not interest you as much for the remaining 80 percent of the time.
 This was the first time I stepped into a real, non-teaching lab, so I approached it as a trial run.
 Fortunately, this worked out and ultimately set me on the path to a PhD.
 The process of getting there was humbling, and I understood what Einstein meant by science requiring a religious drive.
 I also learned that Dr. Dabrowska’s mentoring style worked well for me, and it made me reflect on the kind of mentoring I seek in graduate school and the kind of mentoring I want to give.

 How does it feel to have your work published?